A More Complete Picture Starts with More Complete Data

-SEDLine® brain function monitoring advances neuromonitoring technologies to improve the care of patients under anesthesia or sedation.
+SedLine® brain function monitoring advances neuromonitoring technologies to improve the care of patients under anesthesia or sedation.
 The core product is a state-of-the-art EEG-based brain function monitor.
-Utilizing 4 channels of information, the SEDLine monitor measures the effects of anesthesia and sedation by monitoring both sides of the brain's electrical activity to enable more individualized titration and improve the care of patients under anesthesia or sedation.
+Utilising 4 channels of information, the SedLine monitor measures the effects of anesthesia and sedation by monitoring both sides of the brain's electrical activity to enable more individualised titration and improve the care of patients under anesthesia or sedation.

-In 2010, Masimo acquired SEDLine, commercialized SEDLine products through its worldwide distribution channels, and initiated next-generation brain function monitoring technology and product development.
+In 2010, Masimo acquired SedLine, commercialised SedLine products through its worldwide distribution channels, and initiated next-generation brain function monitoring technology and product development.

 EEG and Anesthesia

 Quantitative EEG (QEEG) Measures of Brain Activity in Response to Sedation/Anesthesia Follow a Predictable Pattern